Table of contents

 1. Not compatible with all platforms

 • Depending on how you structure the webhook URL, not every platform is yet compatible with driving and measuring webhook events.
-Platforms like Google Ads can struggle with this.
-One solution to this is to make the webhook URL resemble a traditional GA4 request as much as possible, this way you can ensure that the relevant tags can recognize the necessary parameters such as gclid, ga4 id, etc.
+Platforms like Google Ads may have trouble with this.
+One solution to this is to make the webhook URL as similar as possible to a traditional GA4 request, this way you can ensure that the relevant tags can recognize the necessary parameters such as gclid, ga4 id, etc.

 2. Requires technical knowledge